piercus/serverless-local-environment/README.md

 * you can customize the behavior when running on local
 * you can set another stage to use locally
 * You can set variables like **LD_LIBRARY_PATH** to connact to your local environment
+* You can mock your cloud ressource during your local tests

 ## Install